How water-wise are you?

 True or false: My standard home insurance policy protects me from all water damage.

-Standard home insurance policies typically only cover water damage caused by burst pipes or appliances, such as washing machines.
+If you asked your home insurance broker, you will know that standard home insurance policies typically only cover water damage caused by burst pipes or appliances, such as washing machines.

 That said, additional coverages can be added to your policy to expand your protection, including: